j7k6/docs.j7k6.org/_posts/2019-03-20-jekyll-static-site-github-pages-cloudflare-https.md

 ![github-deployment](/files/jekyll-static-site-github-pages-cloudflare-https/ghpages-04.png)

 ## Purge Cloudflare Cache (optional)
-Cloudflare's cache prevents an update to the site to be shown immediately after the push has been made.
+Cloudflare's cache prevents an update to the site to be shown immediately after a push to *orign/master* has been made.
 To purge the cache on every push to the GitHub repository, follow [this steps](/github-pages-cloudflare-cache-reset/).

 ---